For Mark, Well-being Means Conscious Choices

 Mark says that was the lightbulb moment for him.
 “That very specific moment, I knew I was going to become better at balancing work and home,” he said.
 Mark adds that he’s very thankful that he’s able to work for a company where he’s able to prioritize that.

-At Citizens, we’re committed to supporting and encouraging all forms of colleague wellness through the belief that focusing on the whole person enables every colleague to thrive and show up as the best version of themselves across all dimensions of their lives.
+At Citizens, we’re committed to supporting and encouraging all forms of colleague well-being through the belief that focusing on the whole person enables every colleague to thrive and show up as the best version of themselves across all dimensions of their lives.

 “I made a very conscious decision that I was going to coach my kids’ athletic teams,” he said.
 “I was going to find a way to coach, which seemed like an impossibility at the time.
 I ended up the president of the athletic association.
 My wife and I ran that association all the way through the kid’s childhood.”